No. 26 Squadron PAF: In popular culture

+In 2019, the No. 26 Squadron was featured in the military combat flight simulator, DCS World.
+The No. 26 Squadron Livery was and is one of the base liveries available for the DCS: JF-17 module.

 In 2021, the No. 26 Squadron was featured in the military combat video game, War Thunder, through a premium Nanchang A-5C.
 It came with the livery of the No. 26 Squadron "Black Spiders".